justredpaul/dungeon_defense/README.md

 # Dungeon Defence game

-Place elves, mages and warriors to defence chests with gold
+Place elves, mages and warriors to defence chests with gold from evil

 ## Run locally